vuo/vuo/node/vuo.motion/descriptions/vuo.motion.md

-These nodes are for animating objects and for working with numbers that change over time.
+Nodes for making numbers change over time, useful for animations.

 Several of these nodes work with easing curves.
 An **easing curve** (easing function) is a curve that describes an object's speed over a period of time — for example, whether it starts moving slowly and picks up speed or it starts moving quickly and slows down.